Open Accessibility Menu

 Spring Clean

-To ensure you are not bringing in any other allergens with you, take off your jacket and shoes as soon as you go inside, leaving your shoes at the door.
+To ensure you are not bringing allergens with you indoors, take off your jacket and shoes as soon as you go inside and leave your shoes at the door.
 Wash your hands and shower often to remove any outdoor allergens.
-Wash your pets more often, and vacuum and clean throughout the week.
+Bathe your pets more often, vacuum and clean throughout the week.
 You also will want to change your HVAC systems filter to ensure it’s working, as it should provide you with clean, allergy free air.

 Notice Pollen Counts